quancn95/jenkins-builder/README.md

 * Save the Multibranch Pipeline and you will be able to run pipeline for each branch of Git repository.
     Example, go to `2D-game-platform` and let try to launch build on branch `main` by click *Build Now*.

+    * Currently, the Pipeline will run for each Windows, MacOS and Android targets.
+And each of target will include jobs: Activate license, Run Test, Build, Publish artifacts from Build to Jfrog artifactory.

 * After pipeline finish and pass in all stages, You can see some artifacts are pushed to Jfrog artifactory under `Repository Path: unity-internal/`.

+    Artifact will be zipped as `*.tar.gz` file.
+It contains the Build result of Unity3d.